Did any of you get up on the “wrong side of the bed” this morning?

 There is something even worse than “getting up on the wrong side of the bed.”
 It’s eating breakfast across from someone who “got up on the wrong side of the bed.”
 Nothing starts the day off on a more sour note than a crabby crash encounter with a wrong-side-of-bed person while you are both still in your pajamas.

 These days the overwhelming scapegoat for our a.m. bad behavior is “sleep deprivation.”
-All the talk shows and on-line docs decry the blood-shot, bleary-eyed, sleep-deprived state of our Union.
+All the talk shows and social media influencer docs decry the blood-shot, bleary-eyed, sleep-deprived state of our Union.

 But are we really sleep deprived?
 Or are we just waking badly?

 Before the comforts of electricity, central heat and/or air conditioning, sleeping “through the night” was unheard of.
 Especially in the wintertime when someone had to keep the fire going so the family would not freeze to death.